software-tools-books/js4ds/_chapters_en/core.md

 - "Use modules to divide code between multiple files for re-use."
 - "Assign to `module.exports` to specify what a module exports."
 - "`require(...path...)` imports a module."
-- "Paths beginning with '.' or '/' are imported locally, but paths without '.' look in the library."
+- "Paths beginning with '.' or '/' are imported locally, but paths without '.' or '/' look in the library."
 ---

 - Introduce enough of JavaScript's core features to get started